Rocky Seto

-Haruki Rocky Seto, often referred to as Rocky Seto, (born March 12, 1976) is a former American football coach; he last served as the assistant head coach for the NFL's Seattle Seahawks.
+Haruki Rocky Seto (born March 12, 1975) often referred to as Rocky Seto, is an American former football coach; he last served as the assistant head coach for the NFL's Seattle Seahawks.

-In 2017, Seto announced that he was leaving the coaching industry to become a full-time pastor.
+In 2017, Seto announced that he was leaving the football coaching industry to become a full-time pastor in California.
 He is currently serving as the Senior Pastor for Evergreen Baptist Church of San Gabriel Valley.

-Early years
+Early life

 Seto was born in Los Angeles, California; he is Japanese-American Nisei, son of Issei parents.
 His father runs a gardening business and grew up going to USC football games; both father and son were fans of the Trojans.
 Seto attended Arcadia High School, where he played numerous positions; he described himself as an "average player".

 College career

 Seto began his college playing career at Mount San Antonio College, a junior college in the Los Angeles area.
 He chose the college so he could play for head coach Bill Fisk, who was an All-American at USC.
 Seto was a fullback and defensive end during the 1995 and 1996 seasons, but mostly played on special teams.

 In 1997, he transferred to the University of Southern California, hoping to walk-on to the football team.
 Although he was initially told he would be able to walk-on, he stopped getting mail from the program.
 Concerned, Seto staged an "accidental" meeting with head coach John Robinson who sorted out his situation, allowing him to walk-on.
 Seto was a reserve linebacker for the Trojans in 1997, seeing action on the scout team.
 In 1998, new head coach Paul Hackett awarded him an athletic scholarship, and he was later awarded USC's Black Shirt (scout team) Defensive Player of the Year Award for that season.

 Seto received an Associate's degree in general studies from Mt.
 San Antonio Junior College in 1997, a bachelor's degree in exercise science from USC in 1999, and a master's degree in public administration from USC in 2001.
 Once he had gained his bachelor's degree, Seto initially planned to attend graduate school at USC to become a physical therapist.
 Although he had already placed his deposit, he found out about the possibility of a volunteer assistant position with the football program and opted to enter coaching.